Kidman Springs fire experiment (Shruburn)

 - Do different land types need different burning management?

-The experiment consists of 2 sites, one on a black soil open grassland and one on a red soil open woodland.
+The experiment consists of two sites, one on a black soil open grassland and one on a red soil open woodland.

-On each site we are testing the impact of different fire intervals (every 2, 4 and 6 years) and season of fire (early dry season in June and late dry season in October) compared to no fire, on woody cover and pasture composition.
+On each site we are testing the impact of different fire intervals (every two, four and six years) and season of fire (early dry season in June and late dry season in October) compared to no fire, on woody cover and pasture composition.

 Figure 1: Aerial photo of the red soil Shruburn site June 2013